Tim Alamenciak

 Community Engagement

-I am a translational ecologist investigating the critical gap between scientific evidence and local implementation.
+I am a translational ecologist investigating the critical gap between scientific evidence and on-the-ground practice.

 My work integrates ecological restoration, computational knowledge systems, and community engagement